markxbrooks/PicoGL/examples/legacy_shader_test_report.md

 ## Conclusion
 The code is syntactically correct and logically sound.
 The segmentation fault is due to the lack of a valid OpenGL context in the current environment.
 The code should work properly when run in an environment with a graphical display.

-## Recommendations
-1. **For Running**: Use a system with proper OpenGL display support
-2. **For Development**: Consider adding headless rendering mode for testing
-3. **For Learning**: This is an excellent example of CPU-side vertex processing